 Puzzled by probiotics?
 You’re not alone.
 Scientists are just beginning to unlock why and how probiotics, the “good” bacteria that live in your gut and aid digestion, can boost your health.
-Research suggests they are responsible for a variety of benefits including supporting the immune system and potentially helping to prevent obesity.
+Research suggests they are responsible for a variety of benefits including supporting the immune system, relieving depression and helping to prevent obesity.
 You’ve probably seen probiotics in capsule or powder form, but you can also find this friendly bacteria in many foods you might already be eating.

 “Food has an almost immediate effect on your intestinal environment, which is composed of trillions of microbes.”

 “There is no science out there that I am aware of regarding which is a better delivery method: supplements or food,” says Kristi King, R.D., spokesperson for the Academy of Nutrition and Dietetics.
 She warns that probiotic supplements are not regulated by the FDA, meaning what’s on the label might not necessarily be what’s inside.
 “Someone whose immunity is compromised should be especially cautious about taking a supplement that isn’t regulated by the FDA.”

 Here’s what researchers do know: Food has an almost immediate effect on your intestinal environment, which is composed of trillions of microbes.
 “You can replenish your bacteria flora within three to four days,” says Gina Sam, MD, MPH, Director of the Mount Sinai Gastrointestinal Motility Center at The Mount Sinai Hospital.